 Knowing the difference between male and female plants during the pre-flowering stage is essential to the overall development of your cannabis plants.
 Neglecting to get rid of male plants early on can cause female plants to produce lower quality buds than they would otherwise.

-Early Signs of Male Plant – How to Identify a Male Cannabis Plant?
+Early Signs of Male Plant – Methods of Determining a Male Cannabis Plant?
 (100 words)

 Male plants have more obvious tells in the pre-flowering stage than female plants.
 Just make small plants much easier to identify early on.
 The following are things to watch for when identifying male cannabis plants.